koutsane/Ansible_EMC_ECS/README.md

 1. The folder ECSmgmt has example playbooks using the ansible "URI" module with the ECS management API
 2. The folder ECSs3 has an example playbook using the ansible "AWS_S3" module with ECS S3 Data API

-Requirements - install below packages from pip package manager: pip install jmespath pip install boto3
+Requirements - Install below packages from pip package manager

+pip install jmespath
+pip install boto3